Abhishek-Sood/Open_Mart/README.md

 ## Getting Started

-1. **Clone the repository**: Use the following command to clone the Open Mart repository (link unavailable):
+1. **Clone the repository**: Use the following command to clone the Open Mart repository :
    ```
    git clone https://github.com/Ashishbachan14/Open_Mart.git
    ```